 You would not get the full picture of me if you did not know that I was the youngest and only surviving child of three.
 Neither of my siblings made it out of their teens as my brother was killed in a hunting accident and my sister died at the hands of a hit-and-run drunk driver on the way to her high-school graduation party.
 Those kinds of things get your attention, and in a hurry.
 It also brings with it a lot of clarity about what is important.
 Outside of those tragedies, much of my life has been pretty normal for a middle class Texan in the second half of the twentieth century.
 I am a fifth-generation Houstonian.
 I went to the University of Texas where I received a business degree in 1979.
 I am more than happily married to Andrea.
 She is my true love, my soul mate, my portable hard drive and my shelter from the storm.
 I could not even think about doing this art thing without the support of my brilliant and loving wife.

-I am proud to have had these accomplished professional artists as instructors:
+I am proud to have had these accomplished professional artists and scholars as instructors: